NickleDave/NickleDave/README.md

 # About me
-Generally speaking, I do research in the areas of machine learning, artificial intelligence, cognition, and neuroscience.
+I do research in the areas of
+machine learning, artificial intelligence, cognition, and neuroscience.

 ## data science tools for animal vocalizations and bioacoustics